jakebellacera/scenery.js/README.md

 #### end(playAnimations = false)

-Ends a Scenery prematurely.
+Ends a Scenery animation prematurely.
 If `playAnimations` is set to true, then all of the elements will animate at once.

 **The Scenery element will emit a `scenery:ended` event once the Scenery ends.**